 Allow users to review their own Questions

-Select Yes to allow authors to review items they have written.
+Select Yes to allow authors to review Questions they have written.

 Number of reviewers needed to advance a Question

-The number of Reviewers who must advance an item in its current form before it is approved.
+The number of Reviewers who must advance a Question in its current form before it is approved.
 Allowed values range from 0 to 15; the default is 3.

 Setting this to 0 causes the review process to be entirely skipped.

 Number of reviewers needed to return a Question

 The number of Reviewers who must return a Question in its current form before it is returned to the author.
 Allowed values range from 1 to 15; the default is 3.